felix-hilden/tekore/docs/src/examples/scripts/follow_by_search.rst

 Follow with a search
 ====================
-The following script searches for an artist and follows the first match.
+The following script searches for an artist and prompts the user to follow the first match.

 It assumes that your credentials are saved in the environment.